 Most Popular Fields of Study

-FMU accepts both online and paper applications on a rolling basis.
+Both online and paper applications are accepted on a rolling basis.
 Once an entire application with supporting documents has been submitted, the admissions office will make an admission status decision within a week.
 Incoming students can access the application online at the Apply Now webpage under Admissions.
-The application can be completed online through FMU’s digital program, emailed as an attachment, or printed out and sent via regular mail.
+The application can be completed online through the digital program, emailed as an attachment, or printed out and sent via regular mail.

 Students